 Admission to the Visiting Scholars Program is on a competitive basis; a limited number of Scholars are accepted at any given time to assure adequate facilities and mentorship for each individual.
 Acceptance is not automatic.
+Applicants must hold a professorial title at another institution.
 Interested individuals should submit the following documents to Visiting Scholar Coordinator.
 Applications are accepted on an ongoing basis.
-All materials should be submitted in electronic format (pdf format).
+All materials should be submitted in electronic format (PDF format).

 Please send all application materials electronically (in PDF format) to Dr. Zhang: